Restoration Pathway

 • Ongoing guidance to support personal healing and, where appropriate, relational restoration

-Restore Pathway Investment: $300 per month for three months
+Investment: $600 per month for three months

 Because this pathway involves dedicated time, preparation, and care, availability is limited.
 Participants are asked to engage consistently throughout the 90-day process.